ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### Timestamps

-The internal timestamp attributes are also there and behave similarly as the [previous versions](https://www.dynamodbtoolbox.com/docs/entity#specifying-entity-definitions).
-You can set the `timestamps` to `false` to disable them (default value is `true`), or fine-tune the `created` and `modified` attributes names and aliases:
+The internal timestamp attributes are also there and behave similarly as in the [previous versions](https://www.dynamodbtoolbox.com/docs/entity#specifying-entity-definitions).
+You can set the `timestamps` to `false` to disable them (default value is `true`), or fine-tune the `created` and `modified` attributes names:

 ```tsx
 const myEntity = new EntityV2({